Fezbot3000/Pokemon-card-tracker/docs/maintenance/ARCHITECTURE_REMEDIATION_PLAN.md

 - Keep least-privilege; reduce overlapping matchers in Storage rules for clarity; document listing paths actually used by the app.

 **Steps**
 1. Consolidate `images/` vs `users/{userId}/cards` matchers to the paths used in `CardRepository` and upload endpoints.
+(DONE)
 2. Add comments clarifying intended clients and operations.
+(DONE)
 3. Re-run Firebase emulator tests (manual) to validate rule coverage.
+(PENDING)

 **Acceptance**
 - Rules remain functionally equivalent but easier to reason about; no broadened access.